jbush001/DrawWaveform/README.md

-Every once in a while, I've needed to produce a sample waveform diagram for documentation.
-Omnigraffle and Visio have some templates, but it's painful to line all the bits up.
-There are also some fonts that contain pieces of waveforms, which is easier but doesn't look quite as nice and also don't allow labeling of traces easily.
-I was inspired by [this LaTeX macro](http://www.texample.net/tikz/examples/timing-diagram/), but I wanted to make it look a little more polished and I'm not really a LaTeX user.
+I occasionally need to produce a sample waveform diagram for documentation.
+Omnigraffle and Visio have waveform templates, but it's painful to line all the bits up.
+I was inspired by this LaTeX macro, but I wanted to make it look a little more polished and I'm not really a LaTeX user.

 This is a postscript library that allows creating waveform images.
 The waveforms are specified by calling a small set of library functions (there is an example at the end of the source file).
-As is typical in postscript, parameters appear before the function call.
+As is typical in postscript, parameters appear before the function name.

 _numclocks_ _numsignals_ __startwaveform__<br>
-  Begins drawing a new waveform with the specified number of clock transitions and signals Note that the clock will be drawn automatically.
+  Begins drawing a new waveform with the specified number of clock transitions and signals The clock waveform will be drawn automatically.

 _name_ __newsignal__<br>
   Starts a new signal with the specified name